 - Automate guest access and external sharing reviews with owners.

-Is OneDrive for Business worth it?
+Is OneDrive for Business worth implementing in your organization?

 Would you just want a container for files or a platform to help make this level of collaboration possible?
 The answer seems quite obvious.